 You must complete the required training before commencing work.

-Polling staff can access online training through a system called the Election Training System (ETS).
-If you are required to complete online training, your login details for the ETS will be sent to you via email within 1 hour after you receive your Confirmation of Casual Employment letter.
+Polling staff can access online training through AEC Employment.
+If you are required to complete online training, you will be notified via email or text within 3 hours of you receiving your Confirmation of Casual Employment letter.

 The training is a great way for you to be familiar with any changes made since the last federal election.
 Even if you have worked at previous electoral events you will have to complete the required training.